coinhall/genie-contracts/README.md

 ## Prerequisites

-You will need Rust 1.44.1+ with wasm32-unknown-unknown target installed.
+- You will need [Rust](https://www.rust-lang.org/tools/install) 1.44.1+ with wasm32-unknown-unknown target installed.

+- [Docker](https://docs.docker.com/get-docker/) will be needed for compiling for the blockchain and ensuring the builds are the same for checksum comparison.

+- Install wasm32-unknown-unknown for rust

 ```
 rustc --version